 July 2019: The Carlsbad City Council debated Engineering Staff’s recommendation to impose a development moratorium for Zone 15 in response to GMP traffic standards/LOS failures identified for sections of El Camino Real & Cannon roads, which arise from the lack of the road segment known as College Blvd.
 “Reach A”.
 Council delayed action pending further studies by staff regarding alternative solutions.

 February 2019.
-BWPW & West Partners formally settled and dismissed their lawsuit in connection with West’s breach of contract under Bent-West, LLC (ref.
+BWPW & West Partners formally settled and dismissed their lawsuit in connection with West’s breach of contract, etc. (ref.
 April 2017 - S.D.
 Court of Appeal ruling).

 January 2019.
 The 18-acre, approx., DB Lubliner property, located contiguous to the west of Cantarini Ranch, south of the College Blvd. alignment and east of Agua Hedionda Creek, was sold to a private party for investment/equestrian use.